jgsteeler/divergent-flow-core/README.md

 This project is optimized for running locally without Docker during development.
 The Dockerfile is kept for CI/CD image builds and deployments; docker-compose files are intentionally ignored.

 ### Prerequisites

 - Node.js 20.x (same as CI)
 - npm 10+ (comes with Node 20)
 - PostgreSQL 15 running locally (Homebrew or your preferred install)
+- Redis (local for dev, Fly.io for staging/prod)
 - macOS/zsh examples below

 Optional: Docker Desktop if you personally run containers locally.
 Any docker-compose files you create will be ignored by git.